jkomoros/prompt-garden/README.md

 Required parameters:
 - `items` - An array of values.
 The values may be LeafValue or a SeedReference / SubSeed.
+- `return` (optional, default: 'all') - One of {'all', 'first', 'last'}.
+If all, will return the full array of values.
+If 'first', will return the single first result, or null if there are no items.
+If 'last' will return the first result, or null if there are no items.

 #### var